JuliaLang/julia/doc/src/manual/distributed-computing.md

 !!! note
-    While Julia generally strives for backward compatability, distribution of code to worker processes relies on [`Serialization`](@ref).
+    While Julia generally strives for backward compatability, distribution of code to worker processes relies on [`Serialization.serialize`](@ref).
 As pointed out in the corresponding documentation, this can not be guaranteed to work across different Julia versions, so it is advised that all workers on all machines use the same.

 Functions [`addprocs`](@ref), [`rmprocs`](@ref), [`workers`](@ref), and others are available